Certificate in Dental Assisting (CERT_DENT)

 and Counseling.
 Students may retake the ACCUPLACER test once before completing any

-- Math: Demonstrate competency by placing into MATH 0100 with a test score of 65 in the arithmetic
+- Math: Demonstrate competency by placing into MATH 0100 with a test score of 65 or above

-section or completion of MATH 0100: Foundations of College Mathematics with a "C "or
+ACCUPLACER or completion of MATH 0100: Fundamentals of Mathematics with a "C "or better.

 for MATH 0100: 0101, 1025, 1139, 1175, 1240, 1241, 2077, 2110, 2111, 2138, 2141, 2142,

 - English (writing) test must show readiness to take ENGL 1010: Composition I, or applicant must have completed

 ENGL 1005: College Writing with a grade of "C" or better.
 ENGL 1300 will not substitute

 - Optional: Complete courses required for admission with a grade of "C" or better – DENT 1000: Introduction to Dental Health Careers